Lorne Epstein

 Through this workshop, participants will:

-• Learn how unconscious bias affects diversity and business strategy.
+• Learn how unconscious bias affects diversity and business strategy and

 • Develop a business case to integrate diversity strategy throughout the organization.